 Max Scherzer no longer plays for the Nationals.
-In fact, he now plies his trade for the division rival Mets — which means that starting this year, Washington will pay him $15,000,000 annually to pitch against them, per the terms of the seven-year, $210,000,000 deal that ran through 2021.
+In fact, he plies his trade for the division rival Mets — which means that starting in 2022, Washington was on the hook to pay him $15,000,000 annually to pitch against them, per the terms of the seven-year, $210,000,000 deal that ran through 2021.

 RP Bruce Sutter (Atlanta Braves)

 - Total deferred money: $42,700,000

 - Terms: Annual 12.3% interest payments of $1,120,000 for 30 years, plus full $9,100,000 in deferred base salary

 - Last payment year: 2022

 It’s finally the end of the line for Bruce Sutter.
 The splitter specialist signed a six-year, $9.1 million contract with Atlanta ahead of the 1985 season, but opted to delay the whole thing for decades.
 This year caps the end of a process that saw Sutter turn $9,100,000 into $42,700,000 thanks to 30 years’ worth of additional interest payments at 12.3% each.

 Honestly, Bobby Bonilla Day is a hallowed tradition, but we really ought to call it Bruce Sutter Day.
 At 69 years old, the Hall of Famer is still getting rich off the World Series champs.

 EDITOR’S NOTE: A previous version of this article was first published on July 1, 2022.

 Owners unanimously voted to approve the Oakland A’s move to Las Vegas, clearing a major hurdle for MLB’s first relocation since 2005….